akovanev/DataGenerator/README.md

 # DataGenerator

 Generates data randomly.
 The input must contain the definition for objects and properties, so the `DataProcessor` will know the expectations.
 Either a special json, which will be described below, or any class using the `Akov.DataGenerator.Attributes` namespace may be considered to be the input.
 The output will be in the json format.
+Fluent support as an alternative to attributes added since version 1.4.0.

 [![](https://img.shields.io/nuget/v/Akov.DataGenerator)](https://www.nuget.org/packages/Akov.DataGenerator/) [![](https://img.shields.io/nuget/dt/akov.datagenerator)](https://www.nuget.org/packages/Akov.DataGenerator/)